APPENDICES

 François-Louis Guérin married Marie-Martine Delery and settled in St. James Parish by the 1810s.
 Their son Louis, born in c1811, died in St. James Parish, age 3, in November 1814, another son, name unrecorded, died in St. James Parish, age 3, in October 1815, and Mathurin, born in c1817, died near Convent, St. James Parish, age 18 months, in September 1818.
 The line of the family seems to have died with the early deaths of François-Louis's three sons.

 Christophe Guérin, born at Nantes, Brittany, in c1783, settled at St. Martinville on Bayou Teche, where he died "at age about 40" in June 1823.
 The priest who recorded his burial did not give Christophe's parents' names or mention a wife and children.
-One wonders if he was kin to the Guérins who had come to Louisiana from France in 1785.
+One wonders if he was kin to the Acadian Guérins who had come to Louisiana from France in 1785.

 P. Guérin, a 27-year-old mariner from France, reached New Orleans aboard the ship Adrienne out of Havana, Cuba, in September 1825.
 He probably returned to Havana.